sangria-graphql/sangria-graphql.github.io/learn.md

 println(QueryRenderer.render(document, QueryRenderer.Compact))
 ```

-Alternatively you can use `graphql` macro, which will ensure that you query is syntactically correct at compile time:
+Alternatively you can use `graphql` macro, which will ensure that your query is syntactically correct at compile time:

 ```scala
 import sangria.macros._